-Clinical neuropsychologists are doctoral-level, licensed psychologists who have special expertise in the applied science of brain-behavior relationships.
+Our team is made up of doctoral-level, licensed psychologists with specialty training in neuropsychology.
+Clinical neuropsychologists are professionals within the field of psychology that have special expertise in the applied science of brain-behavior relationships.
 Clinical neuropsychologists use this knowledge in the assessment, diagnosis, treatment and rehabilitation of patients with neurological, medical, neurodevelopmental and psychiatric conditions, as well as other cognitive and learning disorders.

 Our team provides a wide range of assessment and treatment services for pediatric, adult and geriatric patients.
 Assessment services include neuropsychological evaluation, which consists of a variety of tasks to measure brain-based difficulties that can be associated with neurological illness or brain injury.

 Conditions we evaluate include:

 - Cerebrovascular disease (e.g., stroke or transient ischemic attack)

 - CNS infections

 - Cognitive change related to brain tumor, chemotherapy, radiation or other general medical conditions or treatment

 - Genetic disorders

 - Learning disabilities in children